 You need to create the right impression at any student or graduate event that involves meeting recruiters or other employees.
-This includes campus events such as careers fairs and employer presentations, as well as longer events further afield, such as company open days or the careers and networking days organised by TARGETjobs Events.
+This includes university-organised events such as careers fairs and employer presentations, as well as longer events further afield, such as company open days or the careers and networking days organised by TARGETjobs Events.

 Get it right and you’ll build your skills and knowledge, make useful contacts or even get a head start in the recruitment process – employers do remember students who impress.
 Get it wrong and you’ll waste an opportunity, or be remembered as a candidate to avoid.